 Without going into too much detail, here are some things to consider.

 The letter-spacing controls the overall amount of space between each letter.
 In desktop usage, often typefaces require less tracking (letter-spacing) in large font sizes and a bit more in small sizes.
-Find more information about this topic at my blog entry Let’s talk about space.
+Find more information about this topic at my notes entry Let’s talk about space.